haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “Where did the rest of the brood fly to?” she asked.

 “There’s no knowing.

-The old ones turn ’em out of their nest and make ’em fly and they’re scattered before you know it.
+The old ones turn them out of their nest and make them fly and they’re scattered before you know it.

 This one was a knowing one and he knew he was lonely.”